HorizonRDK/tros_en/docs/quick_demo/demo_tool.md

 The output log shows that the webserver has started and hobot_image_pub, hobot_codec_republish, and websocket are all running normally.

-To view the image display effect, enter `<http://IP:8000>` in the browser on the PC (where IP is the IP address of the Horizon RDK/X86 device):
+To view the image display effect, enter `<http://IP:8000>` in the browser on the PC (where IP is the IP address of the Horizon RDK):

 ![hobot_img_pub](./image/demo_tool/mp4show.jpg )